rust-lang/mdBook/README.md

 mdBook is a utility to create modern online books from markdown files.

-**This project is still in its early days.**
+**This project is still evolving.**
-For more information about what is left on my to-do list, check the issue tracker
+For more information, check the issue tracker.

 ## What does it look like?